 A decision on the manuscript generally may be expected within 6 months of submission; delays in obtaining reviews may prolong this process.
 Manuscripts are sent out for review electronically, and all correspondence takes place via e-mail.
 Although the peer review process is accelerated by the use of electronic communication, traditional high-quality, peer-review standards are applied to all manuscripts submitted to the International Journal of the Commons.

-The International Journal of the Commons will publish two issues per year (February & August).
+The International Journal of the Commons will publish two issues per year (February/March & August/September).
 Issues will be identified by volume and number.